-(Processing of Company-Related Actions) applies to issuers of nonexchange listed equity and debt securities quoted on the OTC marketplace.
+Proposed Rule 8313(a)(4) provides that the Exchange may release to the public a copy of, and information with respect to, any decision or notice issued pursuant to the Rule 9600 Series, and any other decision appealable to the SEC under Exchange Act Section 19(d).
+Proposed Rule 8313(a)(4) is modeled on FINRA Rule 8313(a)(5).
+FINRA Rule 8313(a)(5) also contains cross references to FINRA Rule 6490 and the FINRA Rule 9700 Series.
+FINRA Rule 6490 (Processing of Company-Related Actions) applies to issuers of nonexchange listed equity and debt securities quoted on the OTC marketplace.
 FINRA's Rule 9700 Series provides redress for persons aggrieved by the operations of any automated quotation, execution, or communication system owned or operated by FINRA.
 FINRA Rule 6490 has no analogue in the Exchange's Rules.
-The Exchange does not propose to include Rule 18, which addresses compensation in connection with an Exchange system failure, within the scope of Rule 8313.
+The Exchange does not propose to include either Rule 18-Equities, which addresses compensation in connection with an Exchange system failure, or Rule 905NY, which addresses Exchange liability for use of its options trading platform, within the scope of Rule 8313.
 As noted above, the Exchange has determined to limit the scope of Rule 8313 to publication of materials relating to the disciplinary process under the Rule 8000 and 9000 Series.
-The Exchange would also substitute the term "Exchange" for "FINRA."
-25
+The Exchange would also